ankkona/Air-Traffic-Passenger-Statistics/README.md

 # Key Insights

-* Passenger traffic has not grown consistently over time.
-Total passenger numbers increased in some years, but dropped sharply during 2020–2021 due to COVID, followed by a gradual recovery in later years.
+* Passenger traffic does not grow steadily over time.
+While some years show growth, total passenger volume dropped sharply in 2020–2021 due to COVID, followed by gradual recovery in later years.
-* YoY % clearly highlights years of decline during COVID and strong rebound growth afterward, proving that passenger traffic is highly sensitive to external events.
+* Year-over-Year (YoY %) analysis clearly highlights the sharp decline during COVID years and the strong rebound afterward, showing that air travel demand is highly sensitive to external events.
-* Domestic travel contributes the majority of passenger volume, while International passengers form a smaller but important share.
+* Domestic passengers make up the majority of total traffic, while International passengers form a smaller but strategically important segment.
-* Passenger traffic follows clear monthly seasonality.
-Certain months consistently show higher passenger volumes, indicating peak travel seasons, while others remain comparatively low.
+* Passenger traffic shows clear monthly seasonality.
+Certain months consistently experience higher volumes, indicating peak travel periods.
-* The Top 5 airlines account for a large portion of total passengers, showing that traffic is concentrated among key carriers.
+* The Top 5 airlines contribute a large share of total passengers, suggesting that airport traffic is concentrated among a few major carriers.
-* COVID caused a clear structural break in passenger trends.
-Passenger volumes in 2020 and 2021 dropped significantly compared to previous years, making the COVID impact visible even without additional filters.
+* COVID created a visible break in passenger trends.
+The impact is evident directly from yearly passenger data without requiring additional filters.
-* Enplaned passengers form the largest passenger activity.
-Boarding passengers contribute the highest share, followed by deplaned passengers, while transit passengers form a relatively small portion.
+* Among passenger activities, Enplaned (boarding) passengers form the largest share, followed by Deplaned passengers, while Transit passengers account for a much smaller portion.

 # Limitations